moliver28/research-handbook/content/job-families/security/security-operations.md

 - Manage implementation, enhancement and adoption of the solutions built by the team into operations
 - Utilize log ingestion platform for security analytics and identification of tactics, techniques and patterns of attackers
 - Collect and review security logs from all systems (Cloud Providers, GitLab, OS, G-Suite, OKTA, IDS, etc.)
+- Adequately forecast capacity, cost and log volumes.
+Ensure log volume and costs remain within budget and avoid overages, communicating capacity risks with plenty of time to plan for financial forecasting.
 - Ensure compliance with internal policies, standards, and regulatory requirements

 ## Requirements